- Download our Moving to Germany Guide (PDF)

 Over the last few years, it’s become difficult for non-EU nationals without specialist skills to find employment or get work permits for Germany.

-While the government has implemented policies to protect jobs for locals, citizens from certain EU-member states have the right to live and work in Germany without restriction.
-But those hoping to stay for longer than three months will need to get a residency permit.
+While the government has implemented policies to protect jobs for locals, citizens from certain EU member states have the right to live and work in Germany without restriction.
+But those hoping to stay longer than three months must get a residency permit.
 Those who have sought-after skills may qualify for a specialist professional residence permit.

 General employment permit for Germany

-Expats who apply for general employment (arbeit) need a firm offer of employment from a German company and a vocational qualification.
+If you apply for a general employment permit (Arbeit), you need a firm offer of employment from a German company and a vocational qualification.

-The general employment permit is fairly difficult to obtain, mainly because the German government prefers jobs to be given to German nationals wherever possible – so employers have to justify why a foreign national would be more suitable for the job.
+The general employment permit is pretty challenging to obtain, mainly because the German government prefers jobs to be given to German nationals wherever possible – so employers have to justify why a foreign national would be more suitable for the job.

 Specialist professional residence permit for Germany

-Several types of expats can apply for a specialist professional residence permit for Germany.
+Various expats can apply for a specialist professional residence permit in Germany.
 Most applicants are graduates with specialist skills.
-University professors, managers with several years of experience, and those with very specific skills can also apply for this type of permit.
+University professors, managers with numerous years of experience, and those with particular specialised skills can also apply for this type of permit.

 Self-employed residence permit for Germany

-The third type of work permit is for expats who are self employed or planning to set up a business.
-To get a self-employed residence permit, applicants need to demonstrate how their specific skills are required in the particular area of Germany they plan on settling down in.
+The third type of work permit is for freelancers, self-employed individuals, or those planning to set up a business.
+To get a self-employed residence permit, applicants must demonstrate how their specific skills are required in the particular area of Germany they plan on settling down in.

-Those who want to set up a business need to show that their business will make a positive contribution to the local economy – by employing local staff, for instance.
-Applicants must also prove they can fund the startup of their business as there are limited business funding opportunities for non-German nationals.
+Those who want to set up a business need to show that their business will positively contribute to the local economy – by employing local staff, for instance.
+Applicants must also prove they can fund the startup of their business, as there are limited business funding opportunities for non-German nationals.

-Expats planning to apply for this type of visa should draw up a detailed business plan illustrating its long-term goals and the steps they'll take to achieve them.
-It's likely to be in their favour if they have a similar business elsewhere.
+If you plan to apply for this type of visa, you should draw up a detailed business plan illustrating its long-term goals and the steps you’ll take to achieve them.
+It’s likely to be in your favour if you have a similar business elsewhere.

-Self-employed residence permits are usually granted for three years to give the business a chance to get off the ground.
-When it comes to renewal, the permit will be extended indefinitely if the applicant can prove it's been a success.
+Self-employed residence permits are usually granted for three years to allow the business to get off the ground.
+When it comes to renewal, the permit will be extended indefinitely if the applicant can prove it’s been a success.

 Expat Health Insurance